Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/rrna-analysis.md

 # 16S rRNA Gene Analysis

 A highlight of many Tiny Earth courses is performing 16S rRNA Gene Analyses to identify the Genus of one's Isolates.
-To create an entry of this type, visit "My Entries," locate the Isolate that was analyzed, and click "Add rrna-analysis" under that Isolate.
+To create an entry of this type, visit [My Entries](https://discovery.tinyearth.wisc.edu/my-entries/), locate the Isolate that was analyzed, and click "Add rrna-analysis" under that Isolate.

 ## Use This Entry to Record